yossioo/thonny-black-code-format/README.md

 ### Install

 1. This can be easily installed via Thonny.
-Go to `Tools -> Manage plug-ins...`, type `thonny-black-format` and click on `Find package from PyPI`
+Go to `Tools -> Manage plug-ins...`, type `thonny-black-format` and click on `Find package from PyPI`.
+Install the plugin and restart Thonny.
 1. Alternatively, you can install via pip with `pip install --user thonny-black-format`

 ### Use